evanmascitti/soilmesh/pseudocode_for_daily_skeleton_chunk_analysis_Rmd_report.md

+---
+title: Automated report with exploratory data analysis of chunk tests
+---

 # Processing

 First, process the meshes and save them for later.
 This means I won't have to run long scripts every time I want to do a quick analysis.